Table of Contents[Hide][Show]

-What Is Brain Fog?
-Brain fog is a general term used to refer to dysfunctions in memory, learning, and focus, which results in disorientation, confusion, and fatigue.
+Brain fog is a general term used to refer to cognitive dysfunctions in memory, learning, and focus, which results in disorientation, confusion, and fatigue.
 It is a symptom of several medical conditions, but it is not considered a medical condition itself.

 What Causes Brain Fog?